CNBC Awards

 What’s Causing Logistics Delays in Malaysia

-- Environmental disruptions: Flooding and extreme weather impacting road freight and delivery routes
+Environmental disruptions Flooding and extreme weather affect road freight and delivery routes.
+Disrupts last-mile delivery and increases routing costs.

 The Impact on Malaysian Distribution Operations

-- Cash flow pressure: Working capital tied up in excess inventory.
+Cash flow pressure Working capital is tied up in excess inventory.
+Less flexibility for other operational needs.

 How Malaysian Distributors Are Adapting to Ongoing Disruptions?